knaw-huc/stam-experiments/exp1/README.md

 1. `stam init`: initializing a stam annotation store from scratch, adding only a single small input text
 2. `stam info`: info on the annotation store (containing nothing but the text resource at this point)
-3. `stam tag`: run a simple regular-expression based tagger on the resources, effectively tokenizing it and producing STAM data
+3. `stam tag`: run a simple regular-expression based tagger on the resources, effectively tokenizing it and producing STAM data.
+The tagging is on on the basis of [these simple rules](../stam-tag/simpletagger.tsv).
 4. `stam validate`: validate all of the resulting STAM JSON
 5. `stam info`: info on the annotation store at this point
 6. `stam to-tsv`: output the annotations in the store to tsv